ayang64/selectgo/readme.md

 - Conform to the same SQL standard across team
 - Write faster query conditionals based on Go logic instead of creating a function for each query.

-## What's missing?
-- Tests. :/ I'm working on it.
-- OR statements

 ## LICENSE
 Apache